hexil-org/hexer/docs/hexil_action_notation.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 The Hexil Action Notation describes the notation for game actions.
-This notation is defined in terms of smaller notations.
+This action notation (at the bottom of this document) is defined in terms of smaller notations.

 Each notation has a standard order.